Learn Computer Networking Basics.

 On the network, a server and client have an essential relationship.
 The server is a computing element that holds the necessary resources for a service, such as a mail server, a website for a web service, etc. For example, the computer hosting www.gmail.com is the server for mail service, and any other website (e.g www.cspsprotocol.com) is an example of a web server.
 The server sends the content or pages when requested.

 A client is another computing device, it can be a phone or laptop, that requests to use the service or to download the content from a server.
 The client first connects to the server, then sends the service request.
 For example, when you open GMAIL, your computer is the client and Gmail is the server.
-The client connects to the server using TCP/IP then sends the login request.
+The client connects to the server using TCP/IP and then sends the login request.
 Web browsing is another example where your computer (more precisely web browser) is the client.

 In the following example, we are demonstrating an example of a client-server on a Local Area Network (LAN)

 - Both computers are reachable from each other over the LAN cable.

 - The client requests a web page from the server by typing a URL in the web browser and hitting the enter key.

 - The server returns the requested page to the client.
 In turn, the client’s web browser displays the contents to the user.